tensorflow/docs/site/en/api_docs/python/tf/compat/v2/keras/losses/Reduction.md

    used with <a href="../../../../../tf/distribute/Strategy"><code>tf.distribute.Strategy</code></a>, outside of built-in training loops such as <a href="../../../../../tf/keras"><code>tf.keras</code></a> `compile` and `fit`, we expect reduction value to be `SUM` or `NONE`.
 Using `AUTO` in that case will raise an error.
-* `NONE`: Un-reduced weighted losses with the same shape as input.
+* `NONE`: Weighted losses with one dimension reduced (axis=-1, or axis specified by loss function).
 When this reduction type used with built-in Keras training loops like `fit`/`evaluate`, the unreduced vector loss is passed to the optimizer but the reported loss will be a scalar value.
 * `SUM`: Scalar sum of weighted losses.
 * `SUM_OVER_BATCH_SIZE`: Scalar `SUM` divided by number of elements in losses.
    This reduction type is not supported when used with